 - Luis Miguel Lindinho da Cunha Mendes Grilo

-It is intended that students reach the curricular unit of Probability and Statistics learning the outcomes:
+It is intended that students achieve in the Statistics course the learning outcomes:

 a) recover and consolidate knowledge of Probabilities;

-b) acquire knowledge about random variables and about some theoretical distributions of Probability (discrete and continuous);
+b) acquire knowledge about random variables and some theoretical distributions of probability (discrete and continuous);

 c) acquire knowledge and develop mathematical skills in the estimation (punctual and interval) and decision, as well as in the study of the relationship between two variables (correlation and linear regression);

-d) use the knowledge acquired and the capacities developed to design and implement solutions to various problems applied, on conditions of uncertainty.
+d) use the acquired knowledge and skills developed to design and implement solutions to various problems applied under conditions of uncertainty.